 What is Couples Counseling?

-Couples Counseling or Marriage Counseling is a service offered to help improve relationships by providing a safe, structured environment for a couple to talk through their conflict, learn and practice communication skills, and work to resolve differences.
-The goal is to help a couple develop a healthy relationship using a 3rd party to guide them in their work and to help them see the root of their conflict.
+Couples Counseling is offered to improve relationships by providing a safe, structured environment for couples to talk through their conflict, learn and practice communication skills, and work together to resolve differences.
+The goal is for couples to develop a healthy relationship through working with a couples counselor to guide them in their work and to help them see the root of their conflict.

 When is it important to attend couples counseling?

 Anytime!
 The sooner the better is the key.
 Problems can be resolved alone, but do you want to take the risk that they persist and become ingrained?
-Couples come to couples counseling not just to resolve conflict, but to maintain healthy connections and for check-ups to make sure they are staying connected.
-It’s a safe option to keep your marriage strong and to assist with problems when they are evident.
+From my experience, most couples in conflict do not have the tools to resolve their problems.
+If they could, they would have done so in a short amount of time.
+Couples come to counseling not just to resolve conflict, but to maintain healthy connections and for check-ups to make sure they are staying connected.
+Getting therapy for your relationship is a safe option to keep your marriage strong and to assist with problems when they are evident.

 Attending counseling when a problem persists is important.
 Seeking counseling when a problem starts is even better.
 We encourage you to seek help immediately when a problem starts, not just wait to see if it will get better.
 Yes, it costs money, but it will be the best investment of your life!